MolotovCherry/Native-Memory-Scripter/book/src/cffi/type.md

 #### Struct(size: int)
 Python type: `bytes`

+This is a by-value struct (not a ptr to a struct).
 You can use this type in arg or return position to indicate receiving or returning a struct by value.

 ```admonish danger title=""
 The size must be correct or it'll be ub.